 Michael Campbell is the founder and CEO of Glossika.
 He is a world-renowned linguist and polyglot with a focus on Sinitic languages.

 Over the course of the day we will virtually bring together language enthusiasts from all around the world to learn about the world of online language learning

 We will be joined “on stage” by executives from both large and small online language learning companies, internet polyglots, linguists, and more!
 They will offer you insights on learning languages online, share their stories, and give you tips and tricks for your own language learning journey.
 We hope you can join us for the second annual virtual online language learning conference, Chatterconf!
-All donation based ticket sales will be donated to Wikitongues!Register now
+All donation based ticket sales will be donated to Wikitongues!Videos

 Workshops & Presentations

 Panel: Belen Caerio (Babbel), Felix Wunderlich (Lingoda), Neil Ballantyne (Busuu), Scott Chacon (Chatterbug) Moderator: Lindsay Williams

 PANEL: The Secret Weapon for Learning Languages: Online Video Classes

 It’s no secret that the best way to learn to speak another language is to practice speaking it with another person, which calls to mind traveling or taking classes at your local language school.
 What many people may not realize is that now you can achieve this without ever leaving your home, through online video-based language classes.
 Our panelists will discuss their different approaches to teaching language via live video classes - 1-on-1 tutoring vs group classes, B2C vs B2B, benefits of an integrated curriculum, and more.
 The conversation will revolve around why they chose to include video-based classes in their language learning courses, what they are currently focusing on, and what their plans are for the future.